-Gervais – having spent several years at University College London as a student union entertainment manager and managing the nascent Suede for a while – formed the band, a synth pop duo, with a Marilyn-look-alike named Macrae and signed them to the London label in 1982.
+Gervais – having spent several years at University College London as a student union entertainment manager and managing the nascent Suede for a while – formed the band, a synth-pop duo, with a Marilyn-look-alike named Bill Macrae.

-Perhaps the second-class honours degree in philosophy he achieved at UCL assisted him with his lyric writing – a juicy sample, taken from Seona Dancing’s first single, More To Lose, is;
+Perhaps the second-class honours degree in philosophy he achieved at UCL assisted Gervais with his lyric writing – a juicy sample, taken from Seona Dancing’s first single, More To Lose, is;

 A thousand tortured lives have fallen